 In the example above, Jake is friends with Elle.
 When Rich, speaking about Elle, says, about her, What the fuck?
 Jake, if less polyvagally aware, might feel like he should defend her.
 He might say, Whoa, you’re mad at Elle, man, but it’s really not her fault.
 Although true, this would not be helpful, because what Rich is seeking is alliance.
 In order to help him come down from fight, he had to trust that Jake is on his side.
 This means aligning with his likes and dislikes, his preferences.
 We don’t want to do this in a way that is inauthentic, but we have to understand that what is driving this state is bottom-up, deep nervous system energy, and that people might say some accusatory, or otherwise wild things in this state, e.g., Miss So-and-So is a bitch.
 If you can’t reflect it back to them directly, say, I heard you say… or just empathize.
 I feel you.
 Don’t try to explain to them why she’s not.
 First of all, the neural circuitry they would need to process what you are saying isn’t online.
 Second, you’ll lose alliance, which is critical for getting them out of the fight state.

-Related Practices:This is related to all things Polvyagal.
+Related Practices:This is related to all things Polyvagal.
 See the Polvagal Theory film.
-See Healing Neglect, Coming out of Freeze, Coming out of Flight.
+If you'd like a brief introduction to the theory, visit our Brief Illustrated Guide to Polyvagal Theory.
+For a comprehensive exploration of the theory with its developer, see The Future of Medicine and Mental Health, with Dr. Stephen Porges, PhD.
+See Polyvagal Mapping.
+With regard to healing traumas and down-shifting other distress states, see Healing Trauma, see Healing Neglect, Coming out of Freeze, Coming out of Flight.
 See Cooling Anger.
 See Calming Anxiety.
 See Learn to Set Clear Boundaries.
 See Hacking the Connection System.
-See Polyvagal Mapping.
 For a more conceptual framework, see Core Neurobiological Self.

 Who taught us this?